mikemainguy/diaquest/README.md

 "completely new tenant for auth/firebase"...ideally corporate client and others could just fork this and config and run a completely custom solution versus making everything "come to the mothership".

 Feel free to reach out on discord at

+"Small Store" (https://skfb.ly/6wzr9) by nikolanchino is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).